WallarooLabs/blog.wallaroolabs.com/README.md

 Let's quickly run through each.

 * Title is the title of your post
-* Slug is used in the url.
-Once the post is published, this should never change.
-If you post is called "Hello Wallaroo" then the slug should be "hello-wallaroo"
 * Leave draft as false.
 That way it will appear in Netlify previews and on the site when we merge our PR.
 * Date you should date to the current date and time right before your PR is merged.
 * Categories are used to group a series of posts together.
 For example, our series of posts introducing the world to Wallaroo is under the category "Hello Wallaroo".
 Categories should be used for a related series of posts that you would expect benefit from being read in order.
 You can [check the website](http://blog.wallaroolabs.com/categories/) to see existing categories.